 In Section E of the report each of these character areas are described.
 Each description is followed by an evaluation and accompanying maps.

 Figure 16a

-Map 4 :Landscape Units Canterbury Coastal Water Space Allocation Plan Projects-Seascape/Landscape Assessment by Chris Glasson Landscape Architects and Beca Carter, March 2004 by C. R Glasson, December 1991
+Map 4:Landscape Units Canterbury Coastal Water Space Allocation Plan Projects-Seascape/Landscape Assessment by Chris Glasson Landscape Architects and Beca Carter March 2004

 Figure 16b